 Lots of talking points are flying around about Boulder’s move to create a municipal utility.
-Maybe you’ve seen the “whack-a-mole” arguments against the Muni that keep popping up again and again, even though they have been thoroughly debunked again and again.
+Maybe you’ve seen the debunked “whack-a-mole” arguments that keep popping up again and again,.
 Read on — be informed.

 Myth 1: “We can meet our climate goals by staying with Xcel.”

-Nope.
-Xcel Energy doesn’t share Boulder’s goals.
-Xcel’s business model requires it to keep burning coal for decades in order to deliver profits to shareholders.
-Xcel’s need for revenues is incompatible with solar it doesn’t own; the company loses money when people put solar on homes and businesses, and works to limit local power production.
+Definitely not.
+Xcel’s need for profits is incompatible with solar it doesn’t own; the company loses money when people invest in rooftop solar, and Xcel works to limit local power production.
 Colorado’s inflexible legal and regulatory environment is based on burning fossil fuels in central power plants.
-This has worked for 100 years, but it won’t work for a renewable future.
+This business model won’t work well for a distributed and democratized renewable future.

 Myth 2: “Xcel has a new plan for 55% renewables by 2026.
 Isn’t that good enough?”